CHICORY’S CHRISTMAS GIFT

 “And what is that, Lord?”

 “Well,” said Jesus, “Uncle Isaiah and the 100 baby mice were kidnapped by the wolverine that lives in Grandpa Adam’s filled.
 He forced them down into his lair beneath the dead oak tree.
 For years they’ve lived there as his slaves.
 Their fate is a sad one.
 Since their eyes were not opened when they were taken, they’ve never seen the sun, the moon, or the stars.
 They’ve never seen the beauties of my creation.
-And after so many years living in the world beneath, they’re almost completely blind.
-And Chicory, I must also tell you that now the hundred baby mice think of themselves as moles!”
+After so many years living in the world beneath, they’re almost completely blind.
+And Chicory, I must also tell you that the hundred baby mice now think of themselves as moles!”

 “Just this.
 Put your Bible, a candle, and a box of matches in your backpack.
 Go to Grandpa Adam’s field, descend into the world beneath, and find the missing mice.
-When you do, tell them all about me and the world above, and ask with them to follow you back up into the light.”
+When you do, tell them all about me and the world above, and ask them to follow you back up into the light.”

 “Lord,” said Chicory, now giving voice to his darkest thought, “if I undertake this mission, will I meet the Wolverine?”